I have been saying for years that I’d do it. I swore up and down that one day, I’d most certainly do it. And finally, on October 7th, I did it.

 Bockwurst – German ($3.25)

-While this was the second to last one I tasted, after some good and bad intense flavors and fragrances, it screamed for attention after one bite.
+While this was the second-to-last one I tasted, after some good and bad intense flavors and fragrances, it screamed for attention after one bite.
 Seriously, this sausage is magnificent.
-As I prefer, the Bockwurst gives a big pop on your first bite and a tiny splash of oil.
+The Bockwurst gives a big pop on your first bite and a tiny splash of oil.
 The inside is soft and smooth with an extra dose of moistness every time you chew!
-In some ways, one could say it was the milder cousin of the aforementioned Bratwurst that I really didn’t like, but unlike its cousin, it was just enough aromas and just enough denseness to really become the perfect sausage.
+In some ways, one could say it was the milder cousin of the aforementioned Bratwurst that I really didn’t like, but unlike its cousin, it subtly displayed its herbal aromas with just enough textural denseness to really become the perfect sausage.

 The sausage is made of 1/2 veal, 1/2 pork, milk and eggs.
 You can immediately see what provides the flavor, what provides the oil and what contributes to its wonderful texture.